 Prior to law school, Jason earned his B.A. summa cum laude and Phi Beta Kappa from Muhlenberg College.
 At Muhlenberg, he earned First Team Academic All-America honors as a Track & Field athlete and was the recipient of a prestigious NCAA post-graduate scholarship.
 Jason currently serves his alma mater on the Muhlenberg Alumni Board and as the Northern New Jersey Regional Alumni Club leader, among other volunteer roles.

 Professionally, Jason is an active member of the Bergen County Bar Association and is on the Board of Trustees for the Bergen County Bar Foundation.
-He is also a member of the New Jersey Next Generation Committee for ICSC (the International Council of Shopping Centers) as well as a member of the Editorial Board for ICSC’s Shopping Center Legal Update.
+In addition, he is a member of the New Jersey Next Generation Committee for ICSC (the International Council of Shopping Centers) as well as a member of the Editorial Board for ICSC’s Shopping Center Legal Update.
+Jason is also the on Board of Trustees for Special Olympics New Jersey.

 Benjamin N. Cardozo School of Law, J.D., 2009;